 • The paddle is adjustable, so it can be used by users of all sizes.

 • This may handle well in calm waters, but it’s very difficult to maneuver in a fast-moving river.

 • There are scupper holes, but no scupper plugs so expect to get wet.
 Of course, you can always purchase plugs separately.
 Most kayaks use the same size of plugs.

 • There were plenty of complaints regarding how uncomfortable the included seat is, so you may need to upgrade or bring along a cushion.

 • You may also have issues with the lid for the larger compartment located in the center of the unit.
-Many anglers noted it repeatedly came off.
+Many users noted it repeatedly came off.

 • The lower weight capacity can be limited to anglers who enjoy bringing along the family dog and a ton of gear.

-This is a great craft for the angler on a budget, however, if you’re a seasoned boat angler, you may feel that it’s a little too entry-level for you.
+This is a great craft for the person on a budget, however, if you’re a seasoned boat enthusiest, you may feel that it’s a little too entry-level for you.
 But if you’re budget is tight and you’re new to kayak, it’s a great bargain, just keep in mind that it can’t handle ocean fishing or especially rough waters.